B.C. Indigenous Agriculture Development Program

 - Reviewing the current agricultural resource base

 - Providing a suite of agricultural options with economic analysis

 - Identifying enterprises with the highest likelihood to succeed

-Agriculture Financial and Business Planning provides up to $10,000 to be paid to a Qualified Business Consultant(s) for financial analysis and specialized business planning.
+Financial and Business Planning provides up to $10,000 to be paid to a Qualified Business Consultant(s) for financial analysis and specialized business planning services for agriculture or agri-food enterprises.
 These services may include:

 - Business Strategy

 - Production Economics

 - Financial Analysis